What I learned today

 Azure provides the following 4 tech for building workflows.
 They all support: Input -> (Condition | Action)* -> Output

-projects from 2.2 to 3.1 recently.
+I had to migrate bunch of aspnet core projects from 2.2 to 3.1 recently.
 I managed to automate a small portion of the process to get things rolling:

 One of the proposed advantages of an orchestration system for microservices like Kubernetes is the better resource allocation.
 How does Kubernetes do this?